 Well, thanks to my girls there are two fairies living in our little fairy gardens.
-Over the last couple of months I have seen some very inspirational posts online regarding fairy gardens (PinkandGreenMama and activekidsclub).
+Over the last couple of months I have seen some very inspirational posts online regarding fairy gardens (PinkandGreenMama).
 I loved the idea of making a garden specifically for a fairy to live in.
 Now, this may seem girl specific but, think of having a superhero living in your garden, a Smurf, a gnome or a miniature knight.
 Anything is possible – with some imagination.

 I decided to increase the learning, and turn this into a multi-day project.
 Every good project begins with a little research, right?
 I pulled out the girls’ Cecely Mary Barker’s Flower Fairy book, and asked the girls to read through and select which fairy they thought might want to live in their gardens.

 My eldest daughter selected the Blackthorn Fairy.